- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - Creating Support

 Donna Summer was born on this date in 1948.
 She was a Black singer, songwriter, and artist.

-While singing back-up for Three Dog Night, she met producers Giorgio Moroder and Pete Bellotte, signed a contract and issued her first album, "Lady of the Night," which included the European hit, "The Hostage."
+While singing back-up for Three Dog Night, she met producers Giorgio Moroder and Pete Bellotte, signed a contract, and issued her first album, "Lady of the Night," which included the European hit, "The Hostage."
 The couple divorced in 1976.

 Summer dealt with controversy both professionally and personally in her career.
 In the early 1980s, she reportedly suggested that HIV/AIDS was a divine punishment from God.
 Her songs were banned for a number of years in some gay establishments.
-Summer had long denied such allegations, and finally took legal action against a newspaper which printed the rumors during a review of a concert.
+Summer had long denied such allegations and finally took legal action against a newspaper that printed the rumors during a review of a concert.
 In 1991, during the height of the Gulf War, Summer's song "State Of Independence" was banned from US radio play.

 Her talent and musicianship (aided by Giorgio Moroder) were embraced as the epitome of the disco era.
 On September 27, 2007, Summer was nominated for induction into the Rock and Roll Hall of Fame.
 Donna Summer died of cancer on May 17, 2012.